Seveneast Healthcare is a company specialised in healthcare investments

 Mr. Pettigrew joined Ferring in May 2001.
 He is the President of the Executive Board for Ferring Group, and in addition, manages all Commercial, Global Marketing, Business Development, Product Supply, Research, Development and Regulatory activities of the Company.
 He is also Chairman of Ferring Holding, Ferring’s largest subsidiary.
 Prior to his arrival at Ferring, Mr. Pettigrew held several senior management positions throughout the world during a 21-year career with Bristol-Myers Squibb.
 Michel L. Pettigrew has a Bachelor of Commerce degree from McGill University in Montreal and an MBA from York University in Toronto, Canada.

-Mr. Magistretti is managing director of Seveneast Healthcare, and is responsible for undertaking the analysis, research and on-going monitoring of healthcare investment opportunities.
+Mr. Magistretti is partner and managing director of Seveneast Healthcare, he is responsible for undertaking the analysis, research and on-going monitoring of healthcare investment opportunities.
 He has over eight years of experience in asset management and is a Chartered Alternative Investment Analyst (CAIA).
 He has experience in healthcare equity research as well as drug development and has over two years of accumulated laboratory experience in biology and biotechnology.
 Prior to completing his masters degree he completed a course in technology/life science discovery transfer at the Swiss Federal Institute of Technology in Lausanne.
 Mr. Magistretti holds a Bachelors in Biochemistry with Honours from University College of London (UCL) and a Masters in Genomics and Experimental Biology from the University of Lausanne in Switzerland.

 Please find below our contact details